Get a Library Card

 A Greenwood Public Library card can be obtained by anyone who resides or owns property in the Greenwood Public Library taxing district.
+Resident cards can be renewed every two years.
 (Click here for a map of the taxing district.)
-Those outside of the Greenwood Public Library taxing district have a few options (click here for more information about types of cards).

 Registering for a library card is a quick and easy process.
 In order to acquire a card, residents need to: